 Jarred & Displaced is an ongoing project, this is Relander's first installment.

-Important note: Prints are not put into physical jars.
+Extra note: Prints are not put into physical jars.
 Neither manipulated in Photoshop nor darkroom; all works are in-camera exposed on the same negative.

 Limited edition prints are available on request.
 Pigment prints on German Etching paper (310g).